FeatureBaseDB/featurebase/docs/data-model.md

 ### Time Quantum

-Setting a time quantum on a field creates extra views which allow Range queries down to the time interval specified.
-For example, if the time quantum is set to `YMD`, Range queries down to the granularity of a day are supported.
+Setting a time quantum on a field creates extra views which allow ranged Row queries down to the time interval specified.
+For example, if the time quantum is set to `YMD`, ranged Row queries down to the granularity of a day are supported.

 ### Attribute